-Keywords: Business Strategies, Environmental waste, Performance, Framework, Logistics, Industry 4.0 technologies
+business strategies, environmental waste, framework, Industry 4.0 technologies, logistics, performance

-1. INTRODUCTION
+1 | INTRODUCTION

-The principal emphasis of Do-It-Yourself (DIY) is to establish a culture of participation so that groups, individuals and businesses develop product and services themselves (Chen and Wu, 2017).
-It is a science that is used to motivate and encourage groups, individuals and businesses to utilise techniques that help limit the misuse of resources (Mickley et al., 2019; Madldini, 2016; Cloutier et al., 2018; Ethirajan et al., 2021).
-The utilisation of DIY encourages the use of technology and practices that help create an optimal solution by involving all the stakeholders (Madldini, 2016; Cloutier et al., 2016; Cloutier et al., 2018; Hunka et al., 2021).
-Numerous recent studies have attempted to study the utilisation of DIY in public places, customer engagement, cinema practices, manufacturing, fashion industries, homes and innovation (Madldini, 2016; Chen and Wu, 2017; Cloutier et al., 2018; Ritz et al., 2019; Mickley, et al., 2019; Frei et al., 2020).
+The principal emphasis of do-it-yourself (DIY) is to establish a culture of participation so that groups, individuals and businesses develop product and services themselves (Chen & Wu, 2017).
+It is a science that is used to motivate and encourage groups, individuals and businesses to utilise techniques that help limit the misuse of resources (Cloutier et al., 2018; Ethirajan et al., 2021; Maldini, 2016; Mickley et al., 2019).
+The utilisation of DIY encourages the use of technology and practices that help create an optimal solution by involving all the stakeholders (Cloutier et al., 2018; Hunka et al., 2021; Maldini, 2016).

+Numerous recent studies have attempted to study the utilisation of DIY in public places, customer engagement, cinema practices, manufacturing, fashion industries, homes and innovation (Chen & Wu, 2017; Cloutier et al., 2018; Frei et al., 2020; Maldini, 2016; Mickley et al., 2019; Ritz et al., 2019).
 Nevertheless, limited studies currently exist on the role of DIY in creating an eco-friendly logistical infrastructure.